superguaricho/foxdot-mode/README.md

 <h2>Problems</h2>

-This code is in alpha state, is not very tested (June, 2021).
+This code is in alpha state, is not very tested (December, 2021).

 <h2>Acknowledgments</h2>